But while Peter was in prison, the Church prayed very earnestly for him.

 “You’re out of your mind!” they said.
 When she insisted, they decided, “It must be his angel.”
 Meanwhile, Peter continued knocking.
 When they finally opened the door and saw him, they were amazed.
 He motioned for them to quiet down and told them how the Lord had led him out of prison.
 “Tell James (this is James, the Lord’s brother) and the other brothers (disciples and believers) what happened,” he said.
 And then he went to another place.

-We know that trials come, in spite of how we pray.
-We know, as believers, that sometimes there seems to be hard answers from God.
+We know that trials come, despite how we pray.
+We know, as believers, that sometimes there seem to be hard answers from God.

 But God is always good.